ramonGonzEdu/papermc-cli/readme.md

 # PaperMC
 A cli tool written in bash meant to be used to download papermc files.
 (This project is free to use for anyone, but credit is nice.
 MIT LICENSE)

+## Requirements
+Requires the cli tool `jq` to be installed for the json manipulation.
+Requires `curl` to be installed for making the api requests.

 ## Usage:
 ```bash